Cornices/cornice/docs/source/tutorial.rst

 Full tutorial
 =============

 Let's create a full working application with **Cornice**.

-We want to create a messaging service.
+We want to create a light messaging service.

 Features:

 - users can register to the service
 - users can list all registered users
-- users send messages to other users
+- users can send messages
-- users retrieve the latest messages
+- users can retrieve the latest messages
-- messages can be in two colors: black or red
+- messages have three fields: sender, content, color (red or black)

 Limitations: